 "You know, I'm really tired after all that driving today,' he said, then made his exit.

 John, James and I looked at one another.
 While none of us minded doing the dishes, in our house it often became a sort of game and a challenge to try to get someone else to do it.
 While I was still thinking up some excuse, James spoke up.

 "It's okay, I'll do it," he said cheerfully, "After all, I've had more pizza than anyone else."

-Over the years he'd spent enough time in our house to know all about our little competition, so I was a little surprised and almost disappointed that he'd ended the game so quickly.
+Over the years he had spent enough time in our house to know all about our little competition, so I was a little surprised and almost disappointed that he'd ended the game so quickly.

 "In that case," John grinned and stood up, "I'll go and phone Marie."

 Although I was tempted to take the opportunity to phone Dan, I was also eager to ask James about how things had been between him and John.
 My curiosity won out.